Tapestry – Consensus Indicates Potential 32.6% Upside

-Tapestry found using ticker (TPR) have now 25 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 33 and 14 with the average target price sitting at 19.74.
-Now with the previous closing price of 14.89 this is indicating there is a potential upside of 32.6%.
-The 50 day MA is 14.28 and the 200 day MA is 15.46.
-The market capitalisation for the company is $4,110m.
-Visit the company website at: http://www.tapestry.com
+Tapestry found using ticker (TPR) now have 25 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 33 and 14 with the average target price sitting at 19.74.
+Given that the stocks previous close was at 14.89 this would imply there is a potential upside of 32.6%.
+There is a 50 day moving average of 14.28 and the 200 day moving average is 15.46.
+The company has a market cap of $4,110m.
+You can visit the company’s website by visiting: http://www.tapestry.com

 Tapestry provides luxury accessories and branded lifestyle products in the United States, Japan, China, Hong Kong, Macau, Taiwan, Europe, Canada, South Korea, Malaysia, Singapore, Australia, and New Zealand.
 The company operates through three segments: Coach, Kate Spade, and Stuart Weitzman.
 The company offers women’s accessories, including handbags, such as wallets, money pieces, wristlets, and cosmetic cases; novelty accessories comprising address books, time management and travel accessories, sketchbooks, and portfolios; and key rings and charms.
 It also provides bag collections, including business cases, computer bags, messenger-style bags, backpacks, and totes; small leather goods, such as wallets, card cases, travel organizers, and belts; and footwear, watches, sunglasses, novelty accessories, and ready-to-wear for men.
 In addition, the company offers women’s footwear; sunglasses; bracelets, necklaces, rings, and earrings; fragrances and watches; women’s seasonal lifestyle apparel collections that include outerwear and ready-to-wear, and cold weather accessories, which comprise gloves, scarves, and hats.
 Further, it provides ready-to-wear and footwear items for kids; fashion bedding and tableware; and stationery and gifts.
 Additionally, the company licenses rights to market and distribute its eyewear, watches, fragrances, and tech accessories under the Coach brand; and fashion beddings, tableware, eyewear, watches, stationery and gifts, and tech accessories under the Kate Spade brand.
 It sells its products to consumers through a network of 958 Coach stores, 420 Kate Spade stores, and 131 Stuart Weitzman stores, including the Internet and concession shop-in-shops; and wholesale customers, as well as through independent third party distributors.
 The company was formerly known as Coach and changed its name to Tapestry in October 2017.
 Tapestry was founded in 1941 and is headquartered in New York, New York.